ZU-23-2: Service history

 The ZU-23-2 had seen widespread use by both sides in the Libyan Civil War, being often mounted on technical pickup trucks.
 The weapon has also been heavily used in the Syrian Civil War, being installed on pickup trucks and is credited for bringing down several Syrian Air Force helicopters.
 Technicals equipped with ZU-23-2 autocannons have also been frequently employed against moving ground targets.
 During the Yemeni Civil War, ZU-23-2 autocannons are said to have engaged Saudi tanks.

-On 4 May 2020, ZU-23 was used by Ethiopian troops stationed in Somalia as part of the African Union Mission to Somalia (AMISOM) to mistakenly shoot down an Embraer EMB 120RT Brasilia transporting medical supplies and mosquito nets while on approach to Bardalee, Somalia, killing all six people onboard.
+On 4 May 2020, ZU-23 was used by Ethiopian troops stationed in Somalia as part of the African Union Mission to Somalia (AMISOM) to mistakenly shoot down an Embraer EMB 120RT Brasilia transporting medical supplies and mosquito nets while on approach to Bardalee, Somalia, killing all six people on board.
 The confusion arose from the fact the airplane was approaching from the west, instead of the usual easterly landing direction, and overflew the airfield at a low altitude due to animals on or in the vicinity of the runway.
 Ethiopian soldiers interpreted these facts as indicative of a suicide plane looking to strike targets within the base camp, and responded with fire.

-The ZU-23-2, along with Bofors L/70, was used by the Indian Army Air Defence to shoot down drones during the 2025 India–Pakistan conflict.
+The ZU-23-2, along with Bofors L/70, was used by the Indian Army Air Defence to shoot down multiple drones during the 2025 India–Pakistan conflict.
+The Taliban also employed the ZU-23-2 against the PAF airstrikes on Bagram airfield during the 2026 Afghanistan-Pakistan war.